ArpanHalder/TeleMonitor/README.md

 # TeleMonitor
 This Open Hardware initiative is focused mostly for industrial application.
 In fact this started with designing a low cost Telemonitoring system for Mining Industry Applications.
 It is an embedded data transmission setup madeup on small Arduino like boards.
+For long distance communication between device nodeds, it uses RS-485

 ![alt text][master_diag]